 d.
 Data reported in DRRS-MC that were derived from unclassified sources (MCTFS, GCSS-MC, MCTIMS) remain unclassified (normally for official use only).
 Examples include personnel, supply, maintenance, and training.
+Data reported must be derived from authoritative data sources per Table A-4, Appendix A, Page A-3.

 15. Release and Access to Reports.
-Marine Corps readiness information will not be released outside the DoD without the written approval of DC PP&O, POR.
-Outside agencies with a valid need-to-know and the appropriate clearance should submit requests to DC PP&O, POR.
+Marine Corps readiness information will not be released outside the DoD without the written approval of DC PP&O (POR).
+Outside agencies with a valid need-to-know and the appropriate clearance should submit requests to DC PP&O (POR).